 Teen Titans (2003-2006)

-Unlike her comic counterpart, the animated version of Raven relies on the ability of telekinesis, the ability of moving inanimate objects with only one's mind.
-Ranging from being able to move smaller items such as books to, while under stress, being able to move two multi-story buildings at once.
+Unlike her comic counterpart, the animated version of Raven relies on the ability of telekinesis, the ability to move inanimate objects with only one's mind.
+Ranging from being able to move smaller items such as books too, while under stress, being able to move two multi-story buildings at once.

 Instead of having normal human coloration, Raven is depicted with light gray skin, violet-blue eyes and shoulder-length violet-blue hair.
-The animated Arella had distinctly Asian facial features, suggesting Raven is partially of Asian ancestry, but this is debatable, however she also shared Raven's hair color.
+The animated Arella had distinctly Asian facial features, suggesting Raven is of Asian descent, but this is debatable, however, she also shared Raven's hair color.
 In the Teen Titans movie Trouble in Tokyo, Raven states that she knows English, German, Latin, Romanian, Ancient Sumerian, and Sanskrit.

 Raven is often portrayed as the most mature member of the group, often giving sage advice to the others about various subjects.
 She is, however, also the most emotionally-restrained of the Titans, appearing secretive and distant; she initially does not allow any of her fellow Titans into her room and hangs out all by herself, usually meditating or reading some book.
 In the course of the series, however, she gradually, if only slightly on the outside, warms up to her teammates.
 In several instances throughout the show, however, contrary to her usual behavior, she does show more emotion - such as making sheep's eyes along with Starfire at Aqualad in "Deep Six" -, though this is mostly used for comedic effect.